-First came Wake Of Liberty with its grand sweeping predictions about the state of the world at large and then came Behind The Mirror (movie) with its take on today’s America, and both were unnervingly on the money, with BTM the more recent work of the two, tapping into the birth of an angry shadow, an energy unwilling to be manhandled by the dysfunctional proprieties and broken rituals of a society rife with corruption, collusion and vested interest.
+First came Wake Of Liberty with its grand sweeping predictions about the state of the world at large, and then came Behind The Mirror (movie) with its take on today’s America.
+Both were on the money, with BTM — the more recent work — tapping into the birth of an angry shadow, an energy unwilling to be manhandled by the dysfunctional proprieties and broken rituals of a society rife with corruption, collusion and vested interest.

-(If you’re unsure of what we’re talking about, look around, take in the birth of a menacing state of affairs, an unhinged and threatening force rising to take effect — a state of affairs all too popular in this age of ongoing political and economic crisis.)
+(If you’re unsure of what we’re talking about, look around, take in the birth of a menacing state of affairs, an unhinged force rising to take effect — a state of affairs all too popular in this age of ongoing political/economic crisis.)

-The story doesn’t take sides, but it focuses on the bullying nature of the establishment against the lone voice in the crowd.
+The story doesn’t take sides, but it focuses on the establishment and how it bullies the lone voice in the crowd.
 The mechanics of one person disagreeing with the entrenched majority are explored, digging up a host of worms.
-If an opinion goes against the establishment, against vested interest and the will of the town figureheads and authorities, there is no place for it in the grand scheme of things.
+If an opinion goes against the establishment, against vested interest and the will of the town figureheads and authorities, there’s no place for it in the grand scheme of things.
 Get out of town, bub, if you don’t like it.
 Shut your pie hole and do as the rest of us, or face the consequences.

 BTM is such a story, the tale of a man bullied by collusion and vested interest, forced into the margins by the will of an irascible majority.